designbyadrian/react-webpack-boilerplate-by-adrian/docs/styling.md

 // todo

-Bootstrap 4
+### Bootstrap 4

-How to uninstall
+#### How to uninstall

+This is also useful to give hints how to switch to another framework like Foundation.

+yarn remove bootstrap

+/stylesheets

+Find "Global block for CSS framework" in config/webpack.base.js

+Find "exclude" in .babelrc